ilnarildarovuch/PvZ-Fusion-ReUtilities/README.md

 # Installation

 - Install [MelonLoader](https://melonwiki.xyz/#/modders/quickstart).
-- [Download](https://github.com/Dynamixus/PvZ-Fusion-Helper/releases/latest) and extract what you want to the `Mods` folder in your game's installation directory.
+- [Download](https://discord.gg/FTfz45NGxh) the mods from our server and just put what you want to the `Mods` folder in your game's installation directory.

 # List of Addons